On this page:

 What can a Bridging loan be used for?

-It can be used for developments and refurbishments.
-Funds can be made available to do the required work.
+Bridging can also be used for developments and refurbishments whereby funds can be made available to do the required work, and if you are buying land, a bridging loan could cover the cost of building work.

 How does a Bridging loan work?